How Swiss direct democracy made a comeback after authoritarian rule

 It was anti-centralist and anti-state.
 The founder and co-initiator was the Swiss essayist and journalist Marcel Regamey.
 He loathed democracy, and in 1944 he even lamented the downfall of the Third Reich.
 He thought that “liberating industry from the grip of international Jewish capitalism” and unifying all European countries under one flag was “defensible”.

 At the end of the day, the fathers of the initiative promoted the spirit they were fighting against.
-The paradox is that it was actually the anti-democrats who sowed the seeds and helped Swiss Direct Democracy emerge from its coma.
+The paradox is that it was actually the anti-democrats who sowed the seeds and helped Swiss direct democracy emerge from its coma.

 Adapted from German by Billi Bierling, swissinfo.ch